Cost-Aware Model Orchestration for LLM-based Systems: Introduction

-To address these limitations, we postulate that incorporating quantitative data (accuracy, energy cost, etc.) into orchestrator decisions would result in more effective model selection, enabling the AI system to balance task accuracy and cost-efficiency (specifically energy use, given the growing concerns of AI sustainability and datacenter growth \cite{energy-footprint}).
-There have been extensive discussions on performance–energy trade-offs in adjacent domains such as LLM-serving \cite{tryage,hybridllm,to-router,routellm} and IoT \cite{sabovic}.
-However, to the best of our knowledge, there is no prior work that has analyzed the above limitations or the effectiveness of incorporating quantitative data within LLM-based orchestration for AI systems.
+To address these limitations, we postulate that incorporating quantitative metrics, such as accuracy and cost, into orchestrator decisions can yield more effective model selection and enable the LLM-orchestrated system to balance accuracy and cost-efficiency.
+In this work, we define cost as the energy consumed per request, reported in Joules (J).
+We adopt an energy-based cost definition because it is directly measurable and is increasingly important given the growing concerns of AI sustainability and data center growth \cite{energy-footprint}.

-In this paper, we present a comprehensive experimental analysis of LLM-based orchestrator operation and highlight recurrent shortcomings.
-We identify that LLM orchestrators systematically select underperforming models that increase costs and energy use with minimal accuracy gain, while introducing overhead, and highlight the need for a quantitative, cost-aware selection policy.
-Derived from these findings, we present GUIDE -- an energy-aware approach to model selection within LLM-orchestrated AI systems.
-GUIDE is designed to incorporate system-level model performance characteristics into orchestrator decision-making during selection, and clearly defined policies enable the maximization of task quality whilst minimizing cost.
-Our framework incorporates performance–energy trade-offs in decision-making and couples it with real-time system energy metrics to ensure decisions account for current energy usage.